9 Adventurous New Orleans Outdoor Activities

 A note on New Orleans weather

-If you’re going to enjoy outdoor activities in New Orleans, there are a few things you should know about the weather.
-Like the fact that NOLA is the third rainiest city in the U.S. Yes, seriously โ but for what it’s worth, we only saw rain twice in our four-day trip and both times it was short-lived.
+To enjoy outdoor activities in New Orleans, there are a few things you should know about the weather.
+Like the fact that NOLA is the third rainiest city in the US.
+Yes, seriously.
+But for what it’s worth, that reflects the amount of total rain, not the number of rainy days.

-Here are a few tips to ensure the unpredictable weather doesn’t ruin any of your planned New Orleans outdoor activities.
+Here are a few tips to ensure the unpredictable weather doesn’t ruin your weekend in New Orleans itinerary (and specifically, any of your planned outdoor activities!).

 - Layering is key.
-In the span of just a few hours, you may experience cold, windy weather, rain showers, and calm, sunny skies.
+In the span of just a few hours, you may experience cold, windy weather, rain showers, calm, sunny skies, and oppressive humidity.
 Wear layers!
-I’m a huge fan of having a men’s flannel shirt to easily throw on or take off.

-- April, May, and October are the driest months in New Orleans, while the summer months are the rainiest.
+- April, May, and October are the driest months in New Orleans, while the summer months (hurricane season) are the rainiest.

 Must-try New Orleans outdoor activities